The Menu Planner to Rule Them All

 • Only lay down 4 or 5 cards on a strip of packing tape at a time.
 More than that gets a bit unwieldy.

-Would you be willing to share the file you used to create your menu cards?
+Would you be willing to share A FREE PRINTABLE OF the file you used to create your menu cards?

-UPDATE: I’m happy to share the Word file I used to create my menu cards to help eliminate a step for you!
-Just click here to download the file fo’ free from box.com.
+I’m more than happy to share a free printable of the PDF I used to create my menu cards to help eliminate a step for you!
+Just click HERE to access. {Fine print: this design is for personal use only and is not to be used for commercial purposes.
+Thanks!}

 Now, it’s YOUR turn: